magic-wormhole/magic-wormhole/docs/dilation-protocol.md

 ## Initiating Dilation

 Dilation is triggered by calling the `w.dilate()` API.
-This returns a Deferred that will fire once the first L3 connection is established.
-It fires with a 3-tuple of endpoints that can be used to establish subchannels, or an error if dilation is not possible.
-If the other side's `versions` message indicates that it does not support dilation, the Deferred will errback with an `OldPeerCannotDilateError`.
+This immediately returns a 3-tuple of standard Twisted-style endpoints that can be used to establish subchannels: `(control_ep, client_ep, server_ep)`.
+The first two are client-like, while `server_ep` is server-like.
 For dilation to succeed, both sides must call `w.dilate()`, since the resulting endpoints are the only way to access the subchannels.

+The client-like endpoints are used to signal any errors that might prevent dilation. `control_ep.connect(factory)` and `client_ep.connect(factory)` return a Deferred that will errback (with `OldPeerCannotDilateError`) if the other side's `versions` message indicates that it does not support dilation.
+The overall dilated connection is durable (the dilation agent will try forever to connect, and will automatically reconnect when necessary), so `OldPeerCannotDilateError` is currently the only error that could be thrown.

+(TODO: we could use a connection-status API, to provide user feedback)

-If the other side is capable of dilation, but never calls `w.dilate()`, the Deferred will never fire.
+If the other side *could* support dilation (i.e. the wormhole library is new enough), but the peer does not choose to call `w.dilate()`, this Deferred will never fire, and the `factory` will never be asked to create a new `Protocol` instance.

 The L1 (mailbox) path is used to deliver dilation requests and connection hints.
 The current mailbox protocol uses named "phases" to distinguish